 Much of our grant money is invested in a small number of major projects, which have been considered to be of fundamental benefit to the discipline.
 These have included the Primary Latin Project (Minimus), the New Greek Lexicon Project, L’Annee Philologique and the Logie Collection.

-If you are applying for funding for an event which does not fit into one of the above categories, it is recommended that you contact The Office for further guidance before making a detailed application.
+If you are applying for funding for an event which does not fit into one of the above categories, it is recommended that you contact Jane Fortuna at the CA Office for further guidance before making a detailed application.

 There are some things which we simply cannot support or contribute to.
 These include: general unspecified running costs and reserve funds; any form of entertainment or hospitality; production budgets for plays, films or books; salaries, living costs and travel*; book purchases or exam fees; sponsorship for individuals to visit Classical sites or to study independently.